 Key Stage: KS2 S/G

 Woodland Life is a beautifully illustrated paperback that slides into a backpack.
-It encourages young children to appreciate and develop a deeper understanding of woodland life surrounding them that often go unnoticed in favor of muddy puddles, not that muddy puddles aren’t wonderful things.
+It encourages young children to appreciate and develop a deeper understanding of woodland life surrounding them that often go unnoticed in favour of muddy puddles, not that muddy puddles aren’t wonderful things.
 It is not a typical children’s book, but equally accessible in its content and design for budding nature lovers of all ages.

 It provides a learning experience in a nutshell with no prior research needed, but for the voracious young nature enthusiast, it is an Internet-linked booked with much more information, interactive content and other resources aimed at primary school children at the link above.
 Top notch quality, accurate and engaging, it is a little book stuffed with knowledge for every beginner.

 The review is based on the Woodlands Life paperback edition published in 2009.
 This article was first published on 15 May 2016 and last updated on 14 November 2016.